drvinceknight/unpeudemath/_posts/2014-10-25-busy-office-hours.md

 I need to think very carefully about how to get this across to all the tutors (I think this has been addressed for the current year).

 - I've been thinking about the resources and am thinking that I might create a second set of videos.
+This would be a large quantity of work (3/4 weekends probably) but I think I could really help student further.
+In a way it seems logical to do after having run the course twice.
+This would further 'flip the class'...

+- On another good note not entirely irrelevant to the class: code club is going well!
+The last session was a very busy one and students are actively participating which is great.
+Some first years are starting to work on the Euler problems and other formed a bit of a revision group for the upcoming class test they have...